 Buses will leave at their scheduled times, regardless of the weather in the mornings.

 Safety is our number one concern and therefore we will abide by all weather policies.
-As stated in the Employee Handbook, in the event of lightening, workers will be pulled from the field and required to sit on the bus until an official notification is made.
-If this does occur in Pioneer fields, each employee is paid minimum wage for "weather delay" and will be noted on their paychecks accordingly.
+As stated in the Employee Handbook, in the event of lightning, workers will be pulled from the field and required to sit on the bus until an official notification is made.

 Tassels grow on corn plants.
 Detasseling involves removing tassels from corn, which forces cross-pollination.